+BAHA is a lessor that leases office spaces of Bay Area Metro Center (BAMC) at 375 Beale Street, San Francisco to both governmental and private sector tenants.
 BAHA contracted Cushman & Wakefield of California, Inc. (C&W) as its sole agent and granted to C&W the exclusive right to lease rentable space on levels one to five of BAMC to commercial and retail tenants.

 In March 2015, BAHA signed its first lease agreement with Rutherford + Chekene (R+C).
-The lease term is 87 months with the commencement date on June 1, 2016 and expiration date on August 31, 2023.
+The lease term is 87 months with the commencement date on June 1, 2016 and will end on August 31, 2023.
 The first three months after the commencement date is the rent abatement period.

 In October 2015, BAHA signed a lease agreement with BATA.
 The original lease term is 44 months with the commencement date on May 1, 2016 and expiration date on December 31, 2019.
 In April 2019, BAHA and BATA amended the agreement by extending the lease term to November 30, 2022.
 In March 2022, BAHA received a written notice from BATA that BATA would exercise its extension option to extend the lease for 12 months to November 30, 2023.
+In December 2022, BAHA and BATA signed the second amendment to the lease agreement and extended the lease term to September 2027.